Penguinin-hub/PenAttendify-iOS-package/README.md

 PenAttendify.deinitialize()
 ```

-## Sample Code

-For a complete understanding of how to integrate PenAttendify into your app, you can find a sample project [here](https://github.com/example/pen-attendify-demo).

 ## Troubleshooting

-If you encounter any issues or need further assistance, please refer to the [FAQs](#faqs) section or contact our support team at support@penattendify.com.
+If you encounter any issues or need further assistance, please refer to the [FAQs](#faqs) section or contact our support team at support@penguinIN.com.

 ## FAQs